-The City of Grove City offers residential leaf collection each year, leaf collection begins in October.
+The City of Grove City residential leaf collection is underway.

-Whether you pile, compost or bag them, here are some best practices for protecting water quality and your local infrastructure from the Franklin County Soil and Water Conservation District:
+Whether you pile, compost or bag them, review the best practices for protecting water quality and your local infrastructure from the Franklin County Soil and Water Conservation District:

 - Keep leaves out of the street and away from storm drain inlets so they are not windblown or carried by rainwater to street drains where they can block grates and cause street flooding.